 Resolving interpretational ambiguity

-Some of the ways for resolving or better understanding interpretational ambiguity include annihilators (Runcorn, 1975; Maus and Haak, 2003), ideal body analysis (Parker, 2003), Monte Carlo simulations (Sambridge and Mosegaard, 2002), and, of course, through the use of prior information.
+Some of the ways for resolving or better understanding interpretational ambiguity include annihilators (Runcorn, 1975; Maus and Haak, 2003, Gubbins et al., 2011), ideal body analysis (Parker, 2003), Monte Carlo simulations (Sambridge and Mosegaard, 2002), and, of course, through the use of prior information.

 It has long been known that an infinite sheet with constant magnetization produces no magnetic field outside of the sheet, although 2nd order effects usually ensure that some magnetic fields escape.
 Only magnetization contrasts produce magnetic fields.
 Runcorn (1975) demonstrated, in the case of the moon, that a spherical shell of constant susceptibility linearly magnetized by an arbitrary internal field also produces no field outside of the shell.
 More recently, Maus and Haak (2003) illustrated another class of magnetization solutions that produce no external fields.
 Their example, based on reasoning from spherical harmonics, is one defined by a magnetic susceptibility profile in a dipolar field that is symmetric about the magnetic equator.
 In the case of the Earth, South America and Africa are approximately bisected by the magnetic dipole equator, and their shape can be approximated fairly well by an annihilator.
 Thus, if these continents possess a large scale magnetic contrast with the surrounding ocean, much of that contrast may be invisible.
-It is expected that further inquiry will reveal additional classes of annihilators.
+Further inquiry (Gubbins et al., 2011) has revealed additional information on annihilators.

 The theory of ideal bodies (Parker, 1974, 1975) systematizes the process of placing bounds on the parameters of the source region, such as the depth of burial (Grant and West, 1965).
 The process for doing this involves the minimization of the infinity norm of the magnetic intensity |M| within the source region.
 Parker (2003) showed how such a process could be used to determine the distribution of magnetization that has the smallest possible intensity, without any assumptions about its direction.